vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/prereq.md

 -   MySQL Tile (MySQL Service broker) for the labs including and after the [Backing Services and Database Migrations lab](../database-migrations/).
-    If the service broker is not available, inquire about how your organizations platforms consume databases.
+    If the service broker is not available, inquire about how your organization's platforms consume databases.
     You may be able to use
     [User Provided Services](https://docs.cloudfoundry.org/devguide/services/user-provided.html)
     method instead.